pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/Interview/11-Custom_Query.md

 # 📌 Custom Queries

-Custom Queries allow us to load whatever we want, wherever we want.

-#### Understanding Custom Queries in WordPress

-In WordPress, a Custom Query refers to a query that retrieves specific data from the WordPress database beyond the default set of posts or pages. **It allows developers to fetch data based on custom criteria such as custom post types, specific taxonomies, meta fields, or a particular date range.** Custom queries give you the flexibility to control what content is displayed and how it is organized, making them an essential feature for any WordPress developer looking to create a more dynamic and customized user experience.

-#### What Is a Custom Query?

-📌 A **custom query** *in WordPress refers to a query that fetches specific data based on criteria that you define, rather than relying on the default behavior of WordPress.*
+❗️ A **custom query** *in WordPress refers to a query that fetches specific data based on criteria that you define, rather than relying on the default behavior of WordPress.*

-This means you can display data such as custom post types, specific categories, tags, meta fields, or even posts from a specific time range.
-Custom queries allow you to do things that are not directly tied to the current page or URL.
+> Custom Queries allow us to load whatever we want, wherever we want. **It allows developers to fetch data based on custom criteria such as custom post types, specific taxonomies, meta fields, or a particular date range.**

-So, custom queries are the right tool for the job when you want to do something that isn't related to the default behavior of the current URL.
+> So, custom queries are the right tool for the job when you want to do something that isn't related to the default behavior of the current URL.

-The **WP_Query** class in WordPress is the main class used to execute custom queries, but if you need more control over what content is displayed, you can also use other functions like **get_posts()** and **query_posts()**.

-`WP_Query()` - Sets up the WordPress query, if parameter is not empty.

----

 ### Core Concepts of Custom Queries

 1. **WP_Query**
    - `WP_Query` is a <u>class</u> that you can use to create your custom queries.
+It is the main WordPress  class used to execute custom queries.
+Sets up the WordPress query, if parameter is not empty.
 It offers a wide range of parameters to help you fetch exactly the data you need.
    - You can use arguments like:
      - **post_type**: Filter posts by custom post types (e.g., 'post', 'page', 'product', 'event').
      - **posts_per_page**: Limit the number of posts returned.